-The stand consists of mixture of natural slash, longleaf, and loblolly pine sawtimber with some scattered red oaks, turkey oaks, dogwoods, and other various hardwood species that was originated in 1966.
-The stand has an average DBH of 10, with a basal area of 119, and 140 trees per acre.
+The stand consists of mixture of natural slash and longleaf pine sawtimber with some scattered red oaks, turkey oaks, dogwoods, and other various hardwood species that was originated in 1956.
+The stand has an average DBH of 14, with a basal area of 114, and 138 trees per acre.
 The soils on the site are primarily sandy loam in nature.
+The site has also had several prescribe burns done to control underbrush and undesirable species.

-The stand is recommended to have a final harvest conducted on it in 2016.
-Once, all of the merchantable timber has been removed the stand needs to have a chemical site preparation, and planted with either longleaf or loblolly pine seedlings in 2018.
+The stand is recommended to have a final harvest conducted on it in 2018.
+Once, all of the merchantable timber has been removed the stand needs to have a chemical site preparation, then be burned to remove all debris from the site, and planted with loblolly pine seedlings in 2020.